DMTF/Redfish-Tools/doc-generator/README.md

       <tr id="command-line-arguments">
          <td align="left" valign="top">Command&#8209;line&nbsp;arguments</td>
          <td align="left" valign="top">
-            <p>Command&#8209;line arguments take precedence over configuration keys.</p>
+            <p>You can specify some configuration information through configuration keys only and not through command-line arguments.</p>
-            <p>You can specify some configuration information through configuration keys only and not through command-line arguments.</p><p>Conversely, you can specify some configuration information through command-line arguments only and not through configuration keys.</p>
+            <p>Conversely, you can specify some configuration information through command-line arguments only and not through configuration keys.</p>
          </td>
       </tr>
    </tbody>